yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 - Unidirectional replication means that at any moment in time, replication traffic flows in one direction, and is configured (and enforced) to flow only in one direction.

 - Transactional SQL means that the application is using SQL (and not CQL) and write-ordering is guaranteed.
 Furthermore, transactions are guaranteed to be atomic.

-DR adds higher-level orchestration workflows to this deployment to make the end-to-end setup, switchover, and failover of a primary universe to a replica simple and turnkey.
+xCluster DR adds higher-level orchestration workflows to this deployment to make the end-to-end setup, switchover, and failover of the DR primary to DR replica simple and turnkey.
 This orchestration includes the following:

-- During setup, DR ensures that both clusters have identical copies of the data (using backup and restore to synchronize), and configures the DR replica to be read-only.
+- During setup, xCluster DR ensures that both clusters have identical copies of the data (using backup and restore to synchronize), and configures the DR replica to be read-only.
-- During switchover, DR waits for the DR primary to drain before switching over.
+- During switchover, xCluster DR waits for the DR primary to drain before switching over.
-- During both switchover and failover, DR also promotes the DR replica from read only to read and write, and demotes (when possible) the original DR Primary from read and write to read only.
+- During both switchover and failover, xCluster DR also promotes the DR replica from read only to read and write, and demotes (when possible) the original DR primary from read and write to read only.

-For all deployment models other than active-active single-master, unidirectional replication configured at any moment in time, for transactional YSQL, use xCluster replication directly instead of DR.
+For all deployment models other than active-active single-master, unidirectional replication configured at any moment in time, for transactional YSQL, use xCluster replication directly instead of xCluster DR.

 For example, use xCluster replication for the following: